-Review and Manage Alarms
+Review and manage alarms

+These alerts help you understand your home network dynamically.
 If an alarm is associated with normal operation or a trusted service, you can ignore or mute it.
-However, if an activity is unexpected of a device or you don't recognize the server that it's talking to, you should investigate or block it.
+However, if a device's activity is unexpected, you should investigate or block it.
 Learn more about managing alarms.